 How can I support my child if I don’t speak French?

-The program is designed for children who normally speak English at home.
+The program is designed for children who normally speak a language other than French at home.
 It is not expected that parents are able to speak French.
 Reporting is done in English for this reason.

 The internet is a great resource for supports, with many tutorials, web-sites and reference materials now available online.
 Reading for pleasure should be encouraged in both French and English.
 This way, your child’s vocabulary will be enriched and his/her self confidence will grow.

 - Communicate with teachers your concerns, questions or suggestions;

 - Volunteer in the classroom;

 - Expose your child to French outside of school (books from the library, theatre, T.V., experiences, etc.)